Dave Brat: Republican primary

-Brat's run for the House of Representatives in 2014 was notable in its lack of resources and traditional campaign tactics.
-In his challenge of House Majority Leader Eric Cantor for the Republican nomination, Brat was outspent by Cantor 40 to 1: Cantor spent over $5 million, while Brat raised $200,000 and did not spend all of it.
+In 2014, Brat challenged House Majority Leader Eric Cantor in a Republican primary.
+Brat's campaign was notable for its lack of resources and traditional campaign tactics.
+Brat was outspent by Cantor 40 to 1; Cantor spent over $5 million, while Brat raised $200,000 and did not spend all of it.
 Brat's primary campaign was managed by 23-year-old Zachary Werrell.
-An analysis of campaign filings conducted by OpenSecrets concluded that Brat did not receive any donations from political action committees (PACs), noting "it's almost impossible to profile Brat's typical donor, because he had so few."
-Brat's victory garnered national attention, as it was the first time a sitting House Majority Leader was defeated in his primary race since the position was created in 1899.
-Brat defeated Cantor by a 12-point margin.
+An analysis of campaign filings conducted by OpenSecrets concluded that Brat did not receive any donations from political action committees (PACs); the analysis noted that it was "almost impossible to profile Brat's typical donor, because he had so few".
+On June 10, 2014, Brat defeated Cantor, 55.5% to 44.5%.